readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 If you ever want to reach out about this effort, feel free to `shoot us an email <mailto:rev@readthedocs.org>`_.

-You can :ref:`opt out <ethical-advertising:Opting out>` of having paid ads on your projects, or seeing paid ads if you want.
+You can :ref:`opt out <advertising/ethical-advertising:Opting out>` of having paid ads on your projects, or seeing paid ads if you want.
-You will still see :ref:`community ads <ethical-advertising:Community Ads>`, which we run for free that promote community projects.
+You will still see :ref:`community ads <advertising/ethical-advertising:Community Ads>`, which we run for free that promote community projects.

 Our Worldview